10 reasons you should visit Vegas even if you are not a gambler

 Lazy rivers, swim up bars, lush landscaping, waterslides, even a real sand beach…these are no ordinary pools!
 In fact, the pools are just as marvelous as the resorts themselves.
 Guests of The Venetian/Palazzo will have access to 10 unique pools!
 In recent years, swim up blackjack has made a comeback with casinos like The Flamingo, Tropicana, & Caesar’s Palace getting into the action.
 Whether you are seeking an elegant place to sunbathe or a trendy daytime pool party, you can find it in Vegas.

 - A mini vacation to the tropics – The Mirage pool features lush palm trees, a large hot tub, waterfalls, pool side bars, and cabanas.
 You will definitely feel as if you have left the desert and entered a tropical oasis.
-This is the perfect pool for sunbathing although it does get quite busy on summer weekends!
-You can even reserve your spot to be a “dolphin trainer for a day” at the Siegfried and Roy dolphin habitat.

 - The most unique – Slide down a shark tank at The Golden Nugget’s eclectic indoor pool.